-At times, we were defensive about our addiction and justified our right to use, especially when we had "legal prescriptions."
+At times, we were defensive about our addiction and justified our right to use, especially when we had legal prescriptions.
 We were proud of the sometimes illegal and often bizarre behavior that typified our using.
-We "forgot" the times we sat alone consumed by fear and self-pity.
+We "forgot" about the times when we sat alone and were consumed by fear and self-pity.
 We fell into a pattern of selective thinking.
-We only remembered the "good" drug experiences.
-We justified and rationalized the things we had to do to keep from being sick or going crazy.
+We only remembered the good drug experiences.
+We justified and rationalized the things that we did to keep from being sick or going crazy.
 We ignored the times when life seemed to be a nightmare.
 We avoided the reality of our addiction.

 Higher mental and emotional functions, such as conscience and the ability to love, were sharply affected by our use of drugs.
 Living skills were reduced to the animal level.
 Our spirit was broken.
 The capacity to feel human was lost.
-This seems extreme, but many of us have been in this state.

-We were constantly searching for "the answer"-that person, place or thing that would make everything all right.
+This seems extreme, but many of us have been in this state of mind.
+We were constantly searching for the answer-that person, place or thing that would make everything all right.
 We lacked the ability to cope with daily living.
-As our addiction caught up with us, many of us found ourselves in and out of institutions.
+As our addiction progressed, many of us found ourselves in and out of institutions.

-These experiences indicated there was something wrong with our lives.
-We wanted an easy way out and some of us thought of suicide.
-Our attempts were usually feeble, and only helped to contribute to our feelings of worthlessness.
+These experiences indicated that there was something wrong with our lives.
+We wanted an easy way out.
+Some of us thought of suicide.
+Our attempts were usually feeble and only helped to contribute to our feelings of worthlessness.
 We were trapped in the illusion of "what if," "if only" and "just one more time."
-When we did seek help, we were really only looking for the absence of pain.
+When we did seek help, we were only looking for the absence of pain.

-We have regained good physical health many times, only to lose it by using again.
+We had regained good physical health many times, only to lose it by using again.
 Our track record shows that it is impossible for us to use successfully.
 No matter how well we may appear to be in control, using drugs always brings us to our knees.

 Like other incurable diseases, addiction can be arrested.
 We agree that there is nothing shameful about being an addict, provided we accept our dilemma honestly and take positive action.
 We are willing to admit without reservation that we are allergic to drugs.
 Common sense tells us that it would be insane to go back to the source of our allergy.
-Our experience indicates that medicine cannot "cure" our illness.
+Our experience indicates that medicine cannot cure our illness.

 Although physical and mental tolerance play a role, many drugs require no extended period of use to trigger allergic reactions.
-Our reaction is what makes us addicts, not how much we use.
+Our reaction to drugs is what makes us addicts, not how much we use.

-Many of us did not think we had a problem until the drugs ran out.
-Even when others told us we had a problem, we were convinced that we were right and the world was wrong.
+Many of us did not think that we had a problem with drugs until the drugs ran out.
+Even when others told us that we had a problem, we were convinced that we were right and the world was wrong.
 We used this belief to justify our self-destructive behavior.
-We developed a point of view that enabled us to pursue our addiction without concern for our own well-being or that of others.
-We began to feel the drugs were killing us long before we could ever admit it to anyone else.
+We developed a point of view that enabled us to pursue our addiction without concern for our own well-being or the well-being of others.
+We began to feel that the drugs were killing us long before we could ever admit it to anyone else.
 We noticed that if we tried to stop using, we couldn't.
-We suspected we had lost control over the drugs and had no power to stop.
+We suspected that we had lost control over the drugs and had no power to stop.